 - Add in broth, cinnamon sticks, and bay leaves.
 Stir until combined.
 Add blade roast to sauce and make sure liquid covers the whole roast.
 Refrigerate overnight or continue to next step.

 - Preheat oven to 250°F. Heat dutch oven with meat and marinade over medium heat until mixture begins to boil.
 Cover and place in oven for 6-8 hours or until meat is tender and falls off the bone.
+If using a crockpot, cook on low for 8-10 hours.

 - Remove meat to a plate and shred.
 Strain broth through a fine mesh strainer.
 Use a spoon to push as much of the chile sauce through the strainer as possible.
 Use a spatula to scrape the outside of the strainer.
 The goal is to still get as much of the sauce back into the pan, but remove any gritty pieces.
 Add sauce and meat back to dutch oven and return to the oven for 20 minutes or until heated through.

-- While meat is cooking, make pickled onions.
-Do this early on in the cooking process or the day ahead so they have enough time to marinate and cool down.
-Combine all ingredients except onions in a small saucepan.
+- Combine all ingredients except onions in a small saucepan.
 Heat until boiling and sugar has dissolved.
 Put sliced onions in quart size glass jar.
 Pour vinegar mixture over onions.
 Let cool at room temperature for 30 minutes.
 Store in refrigerator for up to 1 month.

 - Warm tortillas.
 To each tortilla, add shredded meat, cheese, pickled onions, avocado slices and cilantro.
 Serve with lime wedges.